brotatotes/bht-automation/bht gen 1/Matthew/Chapter 25/Matthew 25 22 bht.md

 # Matthew 25:22 Commentary Help Text

 ## BHT:
-In this verse, two servants are being praised and rewarded equally for their faithfulness and diligence.
-They are both commended in the same terms and granted the same reward, which is described as entering the joy of their Lord.
-One servant is commended for trading and gaining a lesser degree of ministerial gifts, while the other proudly presents two additional talents that he has gained.
-The Lord recognizes their efforts and promotes them to positions of authority, honoring their faithful service.
+The verse being described presents a scene where two individuals are celebrated and rewarded equally for their faithfulness and diligence.
+They are granted the joy and authority of their Lord, who commends them for their fruitful efforts.
+One commentator emphasizes the equal commendation and reward, while another focuses on the progression from servant to ruler and the trust placed in the faithful.
+The verse also speaks of the increase and gain achieved by the dedicated individuals.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown:
 1. "Both are commended in the same terms, and the reward of both is precisely the same."
-2. "Thou hast been faithful as a servant; now be a ruler."
+2. "Thou hast been faithful as a servant; now be a ruler—thou hast been entrusted with a few things; now have dominion over many things."
-3. "Enter thou into the joy of thy lord�thy Lord's own joy."
+3. "Enter thou into the joy of thy lord—thy Lord's own joy."

 ### John Gill:
-1. "A lesser degree of ministerial gifts; and who as he received next to the other, and was the next, who in proportion to what he had received, had traded and gained."
+1. "A lesser degree of ministerial gifts."
-2. "His account, abating the sum and gains, is given in, in the same form as the other."
+2. "In proportion to what he had received, had traded and gained."
 3. "Behold I have gained two other talents besides them."